ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/results_processing_steps/index.rst

    (the file path of) the results.
    We sometimes call these results "count data" because the file path ends with :code:`count_data`.
 #.
 Researchers use the results to assess whether new features and models are behaving as expected.
-   Additionally, researchers check for regressions in previously-implemented behavior; generally, this is done by re-running the V&V checks from previous model numbers on the latest results.
+   Additionally, researchers check for regressions in previously implemented behavior; generally, this is done by re-running the V&V checks from previous model numbers on the latest results.
    These checks are usually made by graphing relevant quantities and comparing them to targets visually.
 #.
 Researchers report any findings that need to be addressed.